 - Open the Employees Database and click Queries under objects.

 - On the Queries tab, double-click the Vested_Year query and click Close.

 - In the Field Windows, double-click Employee ID, Last_Name, First_Name, Hire_date, and Vested_date.

-- In the criteria cell under the Hire_date field enter:
+criteria cell under the Hire_date field enter: